 Document SCRS/2016/141 presented a brief review of some of the most significant ancient studies on sexual maturity and reproductive biology of eastern Atlantic bluefin tuna.
 A special attention was put on the works of Rodriguez-Roda (1964, 1967) and Frade (1950, 1962), and in particular on the study of the fish size at first maturity.
 All these studies are well-known, but they are quite often forgotten in recent papers on bluefin tuna biology.
 Due to the recurrent discussions about the sexual maturity of eastern bluefin tuna, a summary of their findings can be useful.

 The Group once again agreed that for stock assessment purposes it is important to know what fraction of fish at each age are mature and are contributing to spawning.
-The Group noted that in the document, samples from fish around 110 cm FL were low even though the fish sampled at this size were 100% mature.
+The Group noted that in the document, samples from fish around 110 cm FL were few even though the fish sampled at this size were 100% mature.
 Since most fish in the samples were 135 cm FL and larger, the Group discussed that this might indicate that not all 110 cm FL fish in the population are mature and only a fraction of these fish are spawning.

 Document SCRS/2016/146 reviewed sexual maturity and reproduction for Atlantic bluefin tuna in the Mediterranean Sea and western North Atlantic against the historic research record and current management assumptions.
 The document highlight the need to update and revise ICCAT scientific assumptions for putative western Atlantic bluefin tuna in the context of emerging understanding established with histological and new endocrine techniques that establish similarity to maturity and reproduction in the Mediterranean Sea.
 With confirmation of Atlantic spawning and extended spawning period established by larvae collected across the Slope Sea in the NW Atlantic, expanded, state-of-the-art reproductive sampling of bluefin tuna in the pelagic realm is needed, in conjunction with broader larval sampling, in order to obtain spatio-temporal and oceanographic attributes of spawning areas as well as their variability.

-Document SCRS/2016/147 indicated that improvements in otolith age determination together with advances in modeling of tag-recapture data allow for an update of the western Atlantic bluefin tuna growth curve.
-A much larger sample of otoliths have been aged (n=3,779) since parameters were last estimated (n=146) and ageing corrections have been made to avoid bias.
-For tagging data, new maximum likelihood approaches now render growth parameters directly comparable when they are estimated from otolith and tagging data.
-Growth parameters were derived from an integrated analysis of both sources of data using the “Aires-da-Silva-Maunder-Schaefer-Fuller with correlation” (AMSFc) framework (Francis et al. 2016).
-Two different cases of the Schnute (1981) growth model were considered: the Richards model and the von Bertalanffy model.
-Results suggest that the Richards curve is a better fit.
-Both curves follow a similar trajectory until age 16, after which they diverge from one another.
-The Richards model supports a lower mean asymptotic length (𝐿𝐿∞= 263.77cm FL) than the model currently used in the stock assessment (𝐿𝐿∞= 314.9cm FL).
-Implications of this change to the stock assessment process are discussed and deserve further investigation.